openshift/cluster-api-actuator-pkg/docs/tests.md

 #### Machine API operator deployment should be available
 * Parallel: No (sits in disruptive suite)
 * ExecTime: ~5s on AWS
+* Recommendation:
-* Recommendation: Might be extracted and run in parallel with the other part of the suite.
+  * Might be extracted and run in parallel with the other part of the suite.
+  * Or, moved into `BeforeEach` block and executed before another MachineAPI Operator tests, instead of having this separately

 This test checks status of the `openshift-machine-api/machine-api-operator` deployment.
 Passes if deployment reports `AvailableReplicas` > 0.
 If no deployment available, will fail in 15m due to timeout in